omnigres/omnigres/README.md

 ## Building & using extensions

-To build and run Omnigres, you would currently need a recent C compiler, OpenSSL and cmake:
+To build and run Omnigres, you would need:

+* a recent C compiler
+* OpenSSL 3.1+
+* cmake >= 3.25.1
+* (optionally, to use omni_containers or run a full set of tests) a recent version of Docker

 ```shell
 cmake -S . -B build